tebelorg/RPA-Python/README.md

 # About & Credits

-TagUI is a leading open-source RPA software :robot: with tens of thousands of active users.
+TagUI is a leading open-source RPA software :robot: with tens of thousands of users.
 It was created in 2016-2017 when I left DBS Bank as a test automation engineer, to embark on a one-year sabbatical to Eastern Europe.
 Most of its code base was written in Novi Sad Serbia.
 My wife and I also spent a couple of months in Budapest Hungary, as well as Chiang Mai Thailand for visa runs.
 In 2018, I joined AI Singapore to continue development of TagUI.

 Over the past few months I take on a daddy role full-time, taking care of my newborn baby girl and wife :cowboy_hat_face:🤱.
 In between nannying, I use my time pockets to create this Python package built on TagUI.
 I hope that RPA for Python and ML frameworks would be good friends, and `pip install rpa` would make life easier for Python users.

-At only ~1k lines of code, I hope would make my day to see developers of other languages port this project over to their favourite programming language.
-See ample comments in this [single-file package](https://github.com/tebelorg/RPA-Python/blob/master/tagui.py), and its intuitive architecture -
+At only ~1k lines of code, it would make my day to see developers of other languages port this project over to their favourite programming language.
+See ample comments in this [single-file package](https://github.com/tebelorg/RPA-Python/blob/master/tagui.py), and its intuitive architecture.

 ![RPA for Python architecture](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI-Python/architecture.png)